ericPantarotto/react_completeGuide/_notes/notes.md

 **<span style='color: #875c5c'>IMPORTANT:** But since by default in NextJS, all components are **server components**.
 You have to explicitly tell NextJS if you wanna build a client component by using a special directive at the top of the file that holds that component: `'use client';`

 And it's super important to know about this difference and to understand that these two component types exist in general in *React*, but really only work and can be used when using a framework like *NextJS*.

+### Using Client Components Efficiently

+a convenient feature of *NextJS*, it will tell you if you're using a feature that doesn't work in server components, so that you can then add that `use client` directive.

+**<span style='color: #875c5c'>IMPORTANT:** the majority of your components must stay server components and rendered on the server so that you don't lose those server component advantages for most of your components.

+we can then extract just the section with *Link* of our `main-header` file, and create a dedicated `NavLink` component, and only that part should be marked with `'useClient';`.
 <!---
 [comment]: it works with text, you can rename it how you want